ZhibinCH/bs_project/README.md

 │-- requirements.txt
 │-- utils.py
 ```
+- `evaluator.py`: Post evaluation used for x and reddit contents.
 - `outputs/`: Stores raw and evaluated CSV files.
 - `twitter/`: Contains scripts for X authentication and scraping.
 - `main.py`: Main entry point to run scraping and evaluation.